jshoe/introhack/README.rst

 IntroHack Text Adventure Game
 ===================

-A simple text-adventure game we wrote in Python in a few hours at Berkeley's IntroHack in July 2014.
+A simple text-adventure game we wrote in Python for fun at Berkeley's IntroHack in July 2014.